appcelerator-archive/grunt-appc-istanbul/README.md

 # grunt-appc-istanbul

-> A lightweight plugin to generate code coverage while leveraging istanbul.
+> A lightweight plugin to generate code coverage (leveraging istanbul) for Arrow projects.

 ## Getting Started
-This plugin requires Grunt `~1.0.0`
+This plugin requires Grunt `~1.0.0` and **assumes you already have Appc CLI installed on your machine**.

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: